 Us Brits love a curry.
 Thankfully, we’re spoilt for choice here in London: the Indian food scene is thriving, with a wide range of Michelin-starred eateries and casual dining spots to choose from.
 Here’s our pick of the best Indian restaurants in London…

 Situated in the heart of Belgravia, Amaya is one of London’s most glamorous Indian restaurants, attracting smart crowds day in day out.
 Widely spaced, polished wood tables and low lighting make for sleek surroundings, made even better by impeccable service.
 A restaurant that’s hold onto their Michelin star for over a decade is a promising sign, and luckily Amaya doesn’t disappoint.
-Unconventional for a fine dining restaurant, dishes are served tapas-style and designed to be shared.
 Though the menu is seasonal and changes often, it features a mixture of sophisticated meat, fish and vegetarian dishes, such as smoked chilli lamb chops, grilled duck breast, char-grilled aubergine, beetroot chop and griddled sweet potato with tamarind and yoghurt.

 Since the first café opened in Covent Garden back in 2010, four more London branches of Dishoom have opened – yet somehow all of them still draw in big queues.
 All branches have a similar vibe, with interiors inspired by Bombay brasseries, with retro design features, low-level lighting and vintage magazines covering the walls.
 Everything is delicious, but there are some things you’ve got to try, such as their famous House Black Daal, the okra fries and the lamb biriyani.
 Well worth the wait.